diogovalentte/memos-browser-extension/README.md

 - Add new memos to Memos with a single click.
 - Sign in using the API key.
 - Select the memo visibility and tags from the list of existing tags in Memos.
-You can create tags from the extension too.
+You can create tags from the extension, too.
 - The web pages are automatically saved in [Archive.org](https://archive.org/web/) for future reference.
-- Option to set the memo create date (*make sure the timezones between your device/browser are in sync with the Memos instance timezone*).
+- Option to set the memo creation date (*make sure the timezones between your device/browser are in sync with the Memos instance timezone*).
 - Context menu options:
   - Right-click an **image** and append the image to the memo of the page (like `![Image](image URL)`).
   - Right-click a **link** and append the link to the content of the memo of the current page.